-All research activities (unless classified as exempt based on current NIH Guidelines) that involve in the use of recombinant DNA molecules must be registered, reviewed and approved by the Institutional Biosafety Committee (IBC).
+All research activities (unless classified as exempt based on current NIH Guidelines) that involve the use of recombinant DNA molecules must be registered, reviewed, and approved by the Institutional Biosafety Committee (IBC).

 Relative to plant use, studies involving plants in conjunction with recombinant DNA molecules are not likely to be classified as exempt.
 If studies involve field release of a genetically-modified plant that is not commercially available or not yet deregulated by APHIS, a PPQ or BRS notification or permit will most likely be required.

 - Institutional Biosafety Committee (IBC) Registration Form [PDF]

 - Plant Containment Manual for Plant Studies Involving Recombinant DNA in the UTIA Greenhouse Facilities [PDF]

 - NIH Guidelines for Research Involving Recombinant DNA Molecules [PDF]